Wye Valley Walk

 77 miles/ 124km

-Walking to Hereford
+Walking from Hereford

 53 miles/ 85km